How to cure worms in cats & dogs

 Pet insurance won't pay for preventative treatments for your pet.

-That means it you can't claim for things like flea, tick and worm treatments, vaccinations or neutering.
+That means you can't claim for things like flea, tick and worm treatments, vaccinations or neutering.